hannobraun/caterpillar/IDEAS.md

 ## Persistence

-I think it might be time to actually store functions, not just load some hardcoded ones in at startup.
+At some point, we should store functions persistently, not just load some hardcoded ones in at startup and forget anything defined at runtime.
 Since the time to rewrite all software from the ground up has not come yet, that means storing the canonical representation in files, so they can be version-controlled using an external tool.

 I've found the File System Access API: